 STEP 2: OPENING A JOINT ACCOUNT

-For Couples: After evaluating all of your options and discussing with your partner, if you are in favor of a shared bank account, it’s time to stop by your preferred bank branch.
+For Couples: After evaluating all of your options and discussing with your partner, if you are in favor of a joint checking or joint savings account, it’s time to stop by your preferred bank branch.
 If you’re not currently at the same bank, you’ll have to decide which bank you want to continue with, or take the opportunity to look into new banks.
 If you’re opening a new checking account online, there will usually be the option to specify that you’re applying jointly.

 For Families: While the process for opening a joint account with a child can be very similar to opening an account for a couple, there are a few key differences.
 Since you likely won’t be giving your child joint access to your own account, you’ll need to open a new account.
 Children under the age of 18 may need a co-owner for their account, depending on the account, and opening a new account for a minor usually takes places in-person at your local bank branch.
 This offers a great opportunity to continue to teach your kids about money management as you discuss how bank accounts work with your bank representative.